otacon239/PS_HelloWorld/tutorial/tutorial.md

 Time for us to make use of that built-in speaker.
 Some important information about the speaker and some challenges I faced.
 First off, it's important to know that the PS processes audio best when it's an 8-bit audio file with a mono channel.
 It can technically handle a high sample rate, but since we're using such a small speaker and trying to save on space, I found myself processing the audio at 8 khz.

 It can be a bit of a challenge making sure the audio meets those requirements.
-If you don't need this or don't want to do this yourself, you can skip to [Adding Our Code](#adding-our-code) section and just use [this file](sound/gameboy.wav).
+If you don't need this or don't want to do this yourself, you can skip to the [Adding Our Code](#adding-our-code) section and just use [this file](sound/gameboy.wav).

 If you want to do it yourself, read on!

 #### Converting the audio

-I personally used Audacity for this since it's free and fairly simple to do what we're doing in it.
+I personally used [Audacity](https://www.audacityteam.org/) for this since it's free and fairly simple to do what we're doing in it.
 To start, open any file that you want to convert.
 In this example, I used the GameBoy startup sound.
 I recommend a short sound so that it doesn't take up much space.
 It doesn't matter too much if you choose to make a copy or read files directly in this case.

 You'll be presented with the following screen: